 The best part of picking out storage pieces is that you can be as creative as you want to be.
 Just because a piece is called a log holder or magazine rack doesn’t mean that it can’t hold rolled up sweaters or towels instead.
 An over-the-closet door shoe holder is great for holding scarves and accessories since the clear plastic sleeves allow you to see inside, and the many compartments give you lots of different ways to categorize your things.

-If you are a voucher holder and are looking for a one or two bedroom apartment rental that you will enjoy living in and keep organized, check out our Seminole Apartments.
+If you are a voucher holder and are looking for a one or two bedroom apartment rental in Baltimore that you will enjoy living in and keeping organized, check out our latest rentals.